Skip to content

 The MVE will be configured to be compatible with this software version from Versa.

-• MVE Name – Specify a name for the MVE that is easily identifiable, particularly if you plan on provisioning more than one.
+• MVE Name – Enter a name for the MVE that is easily identifiable, particularly if you plan on provisioning more than one.
 This name appears in the Megaport Portal.

 • Size – Select a size from the drop-down list.
 The list displays all sizes that match the CPU capacity at the selected location.
 The sizes support varying numbers of concurrent connections, and individual partner product metrics vary slightly.
 For sizing details, see Planning Your Versa Deployment.